 A lot of bad experiences with anal happen because of impatience.
 If the person being penetrated has never done anal before, they’re going to be tense, which only worsens the anticipation.
 Be sure your partner is relaxed and ready before you begin.

-If you choose to do so, you may have the receiver train for their first time (or even for experienced anal whores).
+If you choose to do so, you may have the receiver train for their first time (or even for experienced folks).
 A plug can be wore under clothing in every-day situations or around the house in order to get a person ready for anal sex.
-Fingers can also be used to help ease the process, but be sure to keep nails short and wear a latex glove if there is a risk of STDs.
+Fingers can also be used to help ease the process, but be sure to keep nails short and wear a latex glove for added safety.

 Keep in mind that anal is not a race.
-If you’re new to exploring this, do not fuck senselessly–save that for when you’re more experienced.
 Go slowly and constantly check in with your partner.
 Ask if they are okay, if they need a break, or if it hurts.
-If it does hurt them, pause and add more lubrication or use fingers or a smaller toy to work them up to a larger toy/cock.
+If it does hurt them, pause and add more lubrication or use fingers or a smaller toy to work them up to something larger.
 Understand that many people may be scared of anal at first, so you really have to be super careful and make sure they are nice and relaxed so it goes well.
 The more relaxed you are, the better it’s going to feel.

 If you’re being penetrated and it hurts you–speak up!
 Do not let the scene continue without saying anything because you may end up really hurting yourself.
 Rectal tissues can easily tear if they aren’t properly lubricated and may cause bleeding, infection, and a higher risk of sexually-transmitted diseases.